eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The global GC cycle consists of only 1 GC increment, which runs mark, sweep and compact operations during an STW pause.

-- The global GC cycle reclaimed the eden space, which is equivalently 1.5MB of memory.
+- The global GC cycle reclaimed the eden space, which is equivalently 1.5 MB of memory.
 When global GC cycle's are triggered, which occurs when memory conditions are tight, the amount of memory that the global GC cycle reclaims is often small.

 <!--
 The heap initiates with 2048MB of free memory in the eden space, but [the amount of memory available in the eden space decreases during partial GC cycles](gc.md#balanced-policy), and in cases of tight memory conditions, reduces to a very low value.